vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 #### Fair price

 From here the first step is calculating a `fair` price, which can be done by utilising the `L` value for the respective range to calculate `virtual` values for the pool balances.
-From here on we will refer to `y` as the cash balance of the pool and `x` as the position.
+From here on `y` will be the cash balance of the pool and `x` the position.

   1. First, identify the current position, `p`.
-If it is `0` then the current fair price is the base price, and we are done.
+If it is `0` then the current fair price is the base price.
-  1. If `P > 0`:
+  2. If `P > 0`:
      1. The virtual `x` of the position can be calculated as $x_v = P + \frac{L}{\sqrt{p_l}}$, where $L$ is the value for the lower range, $P$ is the market position and $p_l$ is the `base price`.
-     1. The virtual `y` of the position can be calculated as $y_v = c_c \cdotp r_f + L \cdotp \sqrt{p_l}$ where $c_c$ is the current total dollar balance of the AMM across margin and general accounts and `p_l` is the `lower price`.
+     2. The virtual `y` of the position can be calculated as $y_v = c_c \cdotp r_f + L \cdotp \sqrt{p_l}$ where $c_c$ is the current total dollar balance of the AMM across margin and general accounts and `p_l` is the `lower price`.
 Other variables are as defined above.
-  1. If `P < 0`:
+  3. If `P < 0`:
      1. The virtual `x` of the position can be calculated as $x_v = P + \frac{c}{p_u} \cdotp r_f + \frac{L}{\sqrt{p_l}}$ where $p_l$ is the `base price` and `p_u` is the `upper price`.
      2. The virtual `y` can be calculated as $v_y = abs(P) \cdotp p_e + L \cdotp p_l$ where $p_e$ is the average entry price of the position and $p_l$ is the `base price`
-  2. Now the `fair` price is simply $\frac{y_v}{x_v}$
+  4. Now the `fair` price is simply $\frac{y_v}{x_v}$

 #### Volume between two prices

-For the second interface we need to calculate the volume which would be posted to the book between two price levels.
-In order to calculate this for an AMM we are ultimately asking the question "what volume of swap would cause the fair price to move from price A to price B?"
+For the second interface one needs to calculate the volume which would be posted to the book between two price levels.
+In order to calculate this for an AMM one is ultimately asking the question "what volume of swap would cause the fair price to move from price A to price B?"

 To calculate this, the interface will need the `starting price` $p_s$, `ending price` $p_e$, `upper price of the current range` $p_u$ (`upper price` if `P < 0` else `base price`) and the `L` value for the current range.
 At `P = 0` use the values for the range which the volume change will cause the position to move into.

 We then need to calculate the implied position at `starting price` and `ending price` and return the difference.

-For a given price $p$ we calculate implied position $P_i$ with
+For a given price $p$ calculate implied position $P_i$ with

 $$
 P_i = L * \frac{\sqrt{p_u} - \sqrt{p}}{\sqrt{p} \cdotp \sqrt{p_u}}